DynaPlex/DynaPlex/docs/reference/language-reference.md

     For the NumPy family, `rng.random()` and `rng.uniform()` reproduce NumPy's streams bit-for-bit. `rng.choice(n)` (integer form) uses a different integer-sampling algorithm than NumPy and will generally return a different (equally uniform) stream for the same seed.

-Compiled and interpreted DynaPlex execution always agree with each other bit-for-bit.
+!!! warning "Weights must sum to one"
+    Compiled DynaPlex execution normalizes any positive weights, but NumPy itself rejects a `p` that does not sum to one (within ~1.5e-8).
+A NumPy-family model that relies on normalization therefore runs compiled but raises in plain CPython.
+Do not rely on the normalization: keep weights summing to one, as NumPy requires.

 ### DynaPlex built-ins